ontohub/ontohub/doc/productive_deployment.md

 ## More Configuration Information

-For more information about our serversetup you can look at the [[Our productive configuration]] wiki page.
+For more information about our server setup you can look at the [[Our productive configuration]] wiki page.